kubewarden/docs/src/psp-migration.md

 # How to migrate from Kubernetes PSPs to Kubewarden policies?
 Kubewarden can be used to replace all deprecated [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/).
-Different from the PSPs, Kubewarden has separated policies to achieve the same goal of different fields from the PSPs.
+In contrast with the PSPs, Kubewarden has separate policies to achieve the same goal of different fields from the PSPs.
 The policies to cover each of the PSP configuration fields can be found below in the [mapping table](#mapping-kuberwarden-policies-to-psp-fields).

 To start deploying the Kubewarden policies to replace the PSPs, you need to install Kubewarden in your cluster.
-For that, please, refer to the [installation guide](./quick-start.md).
+For that, refer to the [installation guide](./quick-start.md).

 Once you have our Kubewarden instance running, it's time to deploy some policies to replace PodSecurtyPolicy and keep your cluster secure.
 For that, you can start by listing